lanesky/ff-win-installer/inno/Readme.txt

 2. Testing Phase
    This installer is still in the testing phase, so it may be unstable.

+3. Technical Skill Requirement
+   Although this installer can be used to install FaceFusion on Windows systems, please note that the installation environment on Windows can be quite complex.
+Users of this installer should have a certain level of technical ability to handle potential issues.
+Therefore, it is recommended to use the official FaceFusion installer.

 ------------------------------

 For more information, please follow the GitHub project: